webpy/webpy.github.com/templetor.md

 _Where did `markdown` come from?
 It wasn't passed as an argument._ You can pass a list of functions and variables to the template compiler to be made globally available to templates.

+Here's an example:

+    import template
+    render = template.render('templates/')
+    template.Template.globals['len'] = len

+    print render.base(render.message('Hello, world!'))

+The first line imports templetor.
+The second says that our templates are in the directory `templates/`.
+The third give all our templates access to the `len` function.
+The fourth grabs the template `message.html`, passes it the argument `'Hello, world!'`, passes the result of rendering it to the template `base.html` and prints the result.
+(If your templates don't end in `.html` or `.xml`, templetor will still find them, but it won't do its automatic HTML-encoding.)